Urbanna > Resources > Landscaping > Desert Landscape Plants: A Guide to Low-Maintenance Gardening

 How can I protect desert plants from frost?

-To protect desert plants from frost, use frost cloths or blankets during cold spells.
-Adding mulch around the base of the plants can also provide some much-needed insulation.
+Use frost cloths or blankets during cold spells or add mulch around the base of the plants to provide much-needed insulation.

 Can I grow desert plants in containers?

-Yes, many desert plants can be grown in containers.
-Ensure containers have drainage holes and use well-draining soil.
-Container plants may require more frequent watering than those in the ground because they have less soil and potentially more exposure to direct sunlight.
+Yes, that’s possible.
+Use containers with drainage holes and well-draining soil.
+Water plants more frequently as they have less soil and may be more exposed to direct sunlight.

-What is the best time of year to plant desert plants?
+What is the best time of year to plant desert landscape plants?

-The best time to plant desert plants is during the cooler months of spring or fall.
-This allows plants to establish their roots before the intense heat of summer or the cold of winter.
+Spring or fall are the best seasons because plants have enough time to establish their roots before the heat of summer or the cold of winter.

 You May Also Like